priyajatte/pricepulse/README.md

 # pricepulse
+## Technolgies used : Java, Selenium
-Automation project for scraping product prices from websites and comparing them
+Automation project for scraping product prices from websites and comparing them.